Healing for a New World

 ~ John O’Donohue

-The journey of healing and empowerment is not for the faint of heart, which is why few wish to even begin.
+The journey of healing and empowerment is not for the faint of heart, which is why few even begin.
 Immense courage is needed to be disturbed, shaken, made to wake from a long slumber; to question who we think we are and what we know to be true; to risk norms, roles, relationships, beliefs for the wild, unpredictable seas of our more instinctive, mythic nature.
 A brave heart is required to participate in the slow, disarming process of feeling into the hidden ailments that have shaped our personal story and the time-worn human story we are inextricably linked to.

-With each vulnerable let go we make room for a world unknown few spend much time touching into, one we must inhabit if humanity is to have a chance.
+With each vulnerable let go we make room for a wild, inner world unknown few spend much time touching into, one we must inhabit if humanity is to have a chance.
 As this deeper essential nature is birthed into our individual consciousness, the world outside cannot help but reflect it.
 As we heal, a new world is born.

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” ~ Arundhati Roy